Guile (Street Fighter): In video games

-As Guile was absent from Street Fighter III, which took place several years after Street Fighter V, Guile returns in Street Fighter 6 (2023), which itself takes place after Street Fighter III.

 Guile appears in both the arcade and home versions of Street Fighter: The Movie, which were two separately-produced 1995 fighting games that used digitized footage from the live-action Street Fighter film, in which Guile was the lead character.
 Actor Jean-Claude Van Damme posed for Guile's animation frames in the game.

 The Alpha 3 incarnation of Guile appears as a selectable character in several fighting game crossovers which including Marvel vs. Capcom 2 (2000), Capcom vs. SNK (2000), Capcom vs. SNK 2 (2001) and Capcom Fighting Jam (2003).
-He also appears in the SNK-produced installments of SNK/Capcom crossovers in SNK vs. Capcom: Match of the Millennium (1999), SNK vs. Capcom: SVC Chaos (2003) and the SNK vs. Capcom: Card Fighters Clash series.
+He also appears in the SNK-produced installments of SNK/Capcom crossovers in SNK vs. Capcom: Match of the Millennium (1999), SNK vs. Capcom: SVC Chaos (2003) and the SNK vs. Capcom: Card Fighters series.
 A super-deformed version of the character is playable in the mobile puzzle game Street Fighter: Puzzle Spirits (2014).

 Guile appears in Charlie's ending in X-Men vs. Street Fighter (he is not identified by name, only as "Charlie's friend"), swearing revenge on Bison for apparently killing Charlie.
 A Guile-inspired costume for players to use in Sony's LittleBigPlanet was released as downloadable content.
 Guile appears as an assist trophy in Super Smash Bros.
 Ultimate, using Flash Kick and Sonic Boom.
 Guile was also added to Fortnite Battle Royale, along with Cammy on August 3, 2021.

-The English version of Saturday Night Slam Masters implies that the character Gunloc is related to Guile.
-The video game adaptations of Street Fighter: The Movie expand on this, stating that Gunloc is Guile's brother.
+A playable Guile skin will also be added to Exoprimal.